perfsonar/pscheduler/scripts/PDK/README.md

 This file formats the result JSON into plain text or html output.
 You can format your output how you like, making sure to follow the result spec you outlined in ```validate.py```.
 Examples can be found in other tests.

+### spec-format

+This is similar to ```result-format``` but for the input spec instead of the output.
+It formats the spec JSON into plain text or html output.

 # Testing

 ## Tests